M. Christina White: Career

 In 1999, White joined Eric Jacobsen's labs at Harvard University as an NIH postdoctoral fellow.
 During this time, she developed the first synthetically useful methane monooxygenase (MMO) mimic system for catalytic epoxidations with hydrogen peroxide.
 In July 2002, White joined the Harvard University chemistry department as a faculty member.
 In 2005, she moved to Illinois, where she currently works at the University of Illinois at Urbana-Champaign as a professor of chemistry, researching C–H bond activation.
-Dr. White's notable students include Abigail Doyle, of Princeton University.
+White's notable students include Abigail Doyle, of Princeton University.

 Research

 White and her team aim to study and develop selective allylic and aliphatic C-H oxidation reactions for use in organic synthesis.
-White has contributed novel palladium/sulfoxide and iron catalysts that functionalize C-H bonds selectively, predictively, and without the need for directing groups.
-Her palladium/sulfoxide catalyst is referred to as the White Catalyst, and her iron catalyst, Fe(PDP)(MeCN)2(SbF6)2, is referred to as the White-Chen catalyst; both catalysts are commercially available.
+White has contributed novel palladium / sulfoxide and iron catalysts that functionalize C-H bonds selectively, predictively, and without the need for directing groups.
+Her palladium / sulfoxide catalyst is referred to as the White Catalyst, and her iron catalyst, Fe(PDP)(MeCN)2(SbF6)2, is referred to as the White-Chen catalyst; both catalysts are commercially available.
 Recent research in the White lab includes designing reactions for effecting non-directed, remote aliphatic C-H hydroxylation of simple amide-containing molecules.
 White has also applied these catalysts and their derivatives to new applications, with the most recent being the White catalyst's dehydrogenative Diels-Alder reaction and the iron-mediated intramolecular C-H amination reaction.